-Bite-sized study covers a range of snackable learning options including micro-credentials, undergraduate single subjects and postgraduate single subjects.
+Bite-sized study covers a range of snackable learning options including short courses, micro-credentials, undergraduate single subjects and postgraduate single subjects.

 These allow you to develop a specific skill with just a few hours of study a week – meaning you can stay relevant with new skills for the future of work without having to give up your day job.

-Remind yourself of the skills you need to hone from Step 2, and then check out which bite-sized learning courses can get you there.
+Remind yourself of the skills you need to hone from Step 2, and then check out which short courses can get you there.

 Browse thousands of courses from leading Australian universities.